-Anyone familiar with classical modes will recognize that the PADMIL ordering is unconventional.
+Anyone familiar with classical modes will recognize that the PADMIL ordering of classical modes is unconventional.
 The conventional ordering is IDPLMAL, identifying successive relative modes of the Ionian mode.
 In this order, L appears twice because the Lydian and Locrian relative modes have different starting notes.
 The PADMIL order is different because it's based on parallel modes.
-It's also more practically useful because it puts parallel modes that differ by one note adjacent in the list.
+This ordering is practically useful because it puts parallel classical modes that differ by one note adjacent to each other.